This blog may contain affiliate links. Read our disclosure policy for more info.

 Water, and lots of it – There is nowhere to fill up a water bottle on Roy’s Peak.
 It’s a hard hike, and I’d recommend at least 2 liters (0.5 gallons) of water per person.

-Pack for all seasons – Roy’s Peak can get really windy!
+Pack for all seasons – This trail can get really windy!
 A windbreaker is a great idea and bring some warm clothes no matter the weather.
 You’re also dealing with a fairly big change in elevation, which will affect the overal temperature too!
 On the flip side, the sun in New Zealand is very harsh and on a bluebird day, you’ll want to strip down.
 So definitely make sure to bring layers.

 Sun protection – If you’ve never been to New Zealand, this can be a little hard to fathom.
 However, the sun here is harsh and you can burn easily.
 I guess it’s got to do with the hole in the ozone layer!